zenozeng/p5.js-svg/logs.md

 - svgcanvas: make Travis CI happy

-- svgcanvas: sync version toDataURL
+- svgcanvas: sync version of toDataURL

     Note that sync API for jpeg/png is only available in chrome due to image load issue.
     Already tried iframe and web worker but no good luck.